stackbit/stackbit-nextjs-starter/README.md

 ---
 ```

 Visit http://localhost:3000/new-page/ to see the new page.
-Try editing the `text` field and save the file.
-You should see the text update in the browser automatically using hot reloading.

-> **Note:** The page url will match the filepath so `content/pages/my-new-page.md` will resolve to _/my-new-page_.
+> **Note:** The pages url will match the file path - `content/pages/new-page.md` will resolve to _/new-page_.
 A nested folder like `content/pages/blog/index.md` will resolve to _/blog/_

 ### Add a menu item

-Menu items are configured in `content/data/config.json` - Let's add our new page to the header menu.
+Menu items are configured in `content/data/config.json`.
 Edit the config file and add a new menu object to the `primaryLinks` array.

 ```js
 // content/data/config.json